 New to WSU?
 First sign up for orientation and pre-advising with the Office of Transitions and Orientations.
 Are you a current student and Honors member?
 Contact us for an advising appointment by calling (319) 978-3375.
-For additional help, print out or download the Honors tracking/planning sheet.
+For additional help, print out or download the Honors Course Planning Sheet [PDF].

 1. I just received my acceptance letter to the Honors College--can I start signing up for honors classes?

 3. When should I meet with my Honors Advisor?

 5. What will the Honors Advisor help me with?

 6. How do Honors students sign up to live on the Honors floor?